 Move over millennials, there’s a new generation in town.

 Generation Z, or Gen Z for short, consists of individuals born after 1995.
-This new generation is about to take the workforce by storm and companies must prepare.
+This new generation is about to take the workforce by storm and all of us must prepare.
 To put things into perspective, consider that this generation has an influence of nearly $44 billion in discretionary spending a year.

-As your organization prepares to welcome Gen Z into the workforce, keep these tips in mind to attract and retain the best and brightest.
+Here's how to welcome Gen Z into your workforce and to attract and retain the best and brightest:

 Live your company’s values.
 Highlight how your brand helps change the world for the better through sustainability practices, and community service projects and partnerships.

 Underline growth opportunities.
 A future-focused group, Gen Z desires an organization that offers a clear career advancement path, as well as mentorship opportunities.